National Guide Dog Month

 Ashleigh’s story illustrates how Guide Dogs can provide enhanced mobility, as well as be a social bridge, opening a world of possibilities for friendship and human connection.

 To help people like Ashleigh thrive, please consider donating to Guide Dogs to the Blind.
 Once there, you can also read about the other eight amazing human-canine teams.
 There’s no better time than National Guide Dog Month to show your support for these incredible people and their four-legged superheroes.

 On a personal note, I want to share a bit of my own story.

-I’m not visually impaired now, but I was born with cataracts and my vision got pretty bad for awhile.
+I’m not visually impaired now, but I was born with cataracts and my vision got pretty bad for many years.
 I was considered legally blind.
 My vision has since been corrected, thankfully.
 But I did partner up with a German Shepherd Dog named Star.
 You can see a picture of me and her below with my signature.

 Star and I used to run “around the block” if you can call it that in the rural area I live in.
 We would run 3.1 mi (5k) most every day, all year round, unless the weather was particularly bad.
 I remember more than one day I was happy to have her with me when another dog would come lunging out of nowhere.
 My Star would make them step back, keeping me safe from harm.
 Plus, as a female, I felt safe with running with her when there were certain men around.
 You know what I mean.
 There’s nothing quite like a German Shepherd Dog for intimidation.

 I loved that girl.
 She lived to the ripe old age of 14 years.
 She died of bone cancer.
 Rest In Peace, Star.

 A QUESTION FOR YOU: